What are the aims of this leaflet?

-- Environment.
-UVR, in particular UVA, can travel through some window glass, although not all.
+- UVR, in particular UVA, can travel through some window glass, although not all.
 It all depends on how the glass was manufactured which can be difficult to know if it is already in a window.
-UVR protective film is a transparent film that can be applied to a window to reduce UVA coming through.
+UVR protective film is a transparent film that can be applied to windows to reduce the amount of UVA coming through.
 It is available from companies that supply window films and can be up to 99.8% effective at blocking UVA.
-Some patients may be eligible for a disability facilities grant to help fund this (www.gov.uk/disabled-facilities-grants) or the XP charities may be able to help.
-Cars may also need this protection.
+Some patients may be eligible for a “disabled facilities grant” to help fund this (https://www.gov.uk/disabled-facilities-grants) or Action for XP (XP charity) may be able to help.
+Car windows may also need film protection.
 Remember an open window will let in UVR.
-Drawing curtains and blinds is an effective way of reducing UVR but makes a room dark.
+Drawing curtains and blinds is an effective way of reducing UVR.

 - Light bulbs.
 In particular, halogen, fluorescent and compact fluorescent bulbs are known to produce some UVA.
-This risk is relatively low but can be a problem if a bulb is close to a person with XP.
-Bulbs can be covered with protective UVR sleeves or changed to ones that produce less UVR such as LEDs.
+This risk is relatively low but can be a problem if a bulb is close to a person affected by XP.
+Bulbs can be covered with protective UVR sleeves or changed to those which produce less UVR such as LEDs.

 - UV meter.
 As UVR is invisible it can be hard to know when you are at risk.
-A UV meter, available to those seen in the UK National XP service, can help with a more accurate assessment of the amount of UVR in the environment.
+UV meters are provided by the Action for XP charity to those patients seen in the UK National XP service at Guy and St. Thomas Hospital, London.
+UV meters can help with a more accurate assessment of the amount of UVR in the environment.

-Where can I get more information about XP?
+Where can I get more information about xeroderma pigmentosum?

 This leaflet aims to provide accurate information about the subject and is a consensus of the views held by representatives of the British Association of Dermatologists: individual patient circumstances may differ, which might alter both the advice and course of therapy given to you by your doctor.